 I love teaching people how to cook a turkey for Thanksgiving It is a great accomplishment to pull this off and feed your family and groups of people!
 It is not impossible; you can do it!
 Coupled with Julie’s Pressure Cooker Cheesy Au Gratin Potatoes, and you are going to have some real happy folks around your dinner table!

-Yep….you guessed it: Julie’s Pressure Cooker Cheesy Au Gratin Potatoes (and some homemade wine).
+Yep….you guessed it: Julie’s Pressure Cooker Cheesy Au Gratin Potatoes (and some homemade wine – can you tell I originally wrote this in 2018?).

 Good luck with cooking your turkey for Thanksgiving.
 Let us know how it came out…good, bad or just plain ugly!